gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/03_data_source_and_format.md

     or transpositions.

 Overall, the choice between row-major and column-major order depends on the specific use case and hardware architecture.
-For performance-critical applications, it may be worth experimenting with both orders to see which yields better results.

 #### Modern Row and Columnar Formats